-Ms. Hensley is a longtime Port St. Lucie resident, who is currently serving her sixth term on the St. Lucie County School Board.
-She also serves on the Children's Services Council of St. Lucie County as well as the boards of several other organizations, including the St. Lucie County League of Women Voters, New Horizons of the Treasure Coast and the HANDS Clinic.
+Ms. Hensley is a longtime Port St. Lucie resident who who served as an elected official on the St. Lucie County School Board until 2020.
+She also has served as Chair of the Children’s Services Council of St. Lucie County and has been a board member for several other organizations, including the St. Lucie County League of Women Voters, New Horizons of the Treasure Coast and the HANDS Clinic.
 She was an educator at Indian River Community College for nearly a decade and was an educator in Oregon and Iowa before moving to Florida in 1983.

 Ms. Wiles is the Chief Operating Officer with the Boys and Girls Club of St. Lucie County.
 She has also served on the Treasure Coast Opioids Taskforce Education Committee and the Economic Development Council.
 She has been involved with youth development for more than 10 years and has an extensive background in marketing and resource development.

 Dr. Bailey is an Associate Professor and instructor at Indian River State College, where she facilitates classroom and online training for staff and students in academic settings.
 She teaches a variety of undergrad and graduate business and management courses and has experience as a Subject Matter Expert (SME) redeveloper for online courses.
 Dr. Bailey trains other management level employees and conducts training in diverse cultural environments.
 She also provides students with proper support in academic tutoring sessions.